6 Best Running Shoes For Achilles Tendonitis in 2025

 Measuring the longitudinal flexibility of running shoes in RunRepeat lab

-In the lab, we push every shoe to 90 degrees using a digital force gauge.
-The more force we need to do that, the stiffer the shoe and the higher the number on the display.
+In the lab, we use a machine to clamp the forefoot to the surface, adjust for the rocker, and then bend the shoe 30 degrees.
+The more force the machine needs to do that, the stiffer the shoe and the higher the number on the display.
 Knowing this, it’s easier to decide how rigid and stiff/flexible you want your platform to be.

 Stiff but not harsh?
 What we mean is actually heel counters that offer support but do not hurt your heels and Achilles even more.
 To cradle the heel, running shoes often have a lot of padding.